hammlab/GRAM/readme.md

-# GRAM (Geodesic Registration on Anatomical Manifolds)
+# GRAM: Geodesic Registration on Anatomical Manifolds

 ### What is GRAM?
-GRAM  (Geodesic Registration on Anatomical Manifolds) is a framework for groupwise registration of medical images, described in the paper by *Hamm, Ye, Verma, and Davatzikos*, [MedIA 2010](http://www.cse.ohio-state.edu/~hammj/papers/media10jh.pdf).
+GRAM  is a framework for groupwise registration of medical images, described in the paper by *Hamm, Ye, Verma, and Davatzikos*, [MedIA 2010](http://www.cse.ohio-state.edu/~hammj/papers/media10jh.pdf).

 ### Why use GRAM?
 ####Challenges in medical image registration